UnrealContainers/unrealcontainers.github.io/_collections/_docs/environments/azure.md

 Once you have launched a virtual machine running a supported Linux distribution then you will need to install Docker CE by following the instructions in the [Installing and configuring Docker](./local-linux#installing-and-configuring-docker) section of the Linux environment configuration page.

-### Configure a GPU-enabled virtual machine with NVIDIA Docker
+### Configure a GPU-enabled virtual machine with the NVIDIA Container Toolkit

 #### Selecting a virtual machine size